 where if accepted by the IMO the data will apply from the commencement of the subsequent Scheduling Day.

 6.5C.1A.
-All references to a Market Participant in this clause 6.5C are, for the purposes of the Electricity Generation Corporation, taken to be references to the Electricity Generation Corporation only in respect of its Stand Alone Facilities.
+All references to a Market Participant in this clause 6.5C include Verve Energy, but only in respect of its Stand Alone Facilities.

 6.5C.2.
 When the IMO receives Standing STEM Resource Plan data from a Market Participant during the time interval described in clause 6.5C.1 it must as soon as practicable communicate to that Market Participant whether or not the IMO accepts the received data as conforming to the requirements of clause 6.11.2; and where the IMO accepts the data then the IMO must revise the Standing Resource Plan Submission to reflect that data.